doriguzzi/flad-federated-learning-ddos/README.md

 The traffic pre-processing operation comprises two steps.
 The first parses the file with the labels (if needed) all extracts the features from the packets of all the ```pcap``` files contained in the source directory.
 The features are grouped into flows, where a flow is a set of features from packets with the same source IP, source UDP/TCP port, destination IP and destination UDP/TCP port and protocol.
 Flows are bi-directional, therefore, packet (srcIP,srcPort,dstIP,dstPort,proto) belongs to the same flow of (dstIP,dstPort,srcIP,srcPort,proto).
 The result is a set of intermediate binary files with extension ```.data```.

-This first step can be executed with the followng command:
+This first step can be executed with the following command:

 ```
 python3 lucid_dataset_parser.py --dataset_type DOS2019 --dataset_folder /path_to/dataset_folder/ --packets_per_flow 10 --dataset_id DOS2019 --traffic_type all --time_window 10